 - Founded in 1866, Sanford-Brown College in Fenton, Missouri is a private, career-oriented college offering focused, quality bachelor's, specialized associate, diploma and certificate programs in the information technology, business and healthcare fields.
 At Sanford-Brown, you can customize your skills rapidly and successfully to the specific needs of a future work setting.
 Unlike traditional institutions, we enable adults to complete their programs of study in as little as nine months.
 Generally, classes start every five weeks, so you can get started quickly with convenient day and evening classes to meet your needs.
 At Sanford-Brown, your studies focus primarily on the essential concepts and skills most employers look for in entry-level employees.
 Our goal is to provide you with the practical information and experience you need to get your foot in the door.
 We avoid requiring you to take courses that are not directly supportive of your employment objective.
 Technology plays a major role in all the professions for which we train our students.
 That's why we use industry current tools to help deliver your education more effectively.
 During the hands-on component you will use industry-oriented equipment to gain experience applying your knowledge.

-- The nearest community college to Sanford-Brown College-Fenton is St Louis College of Health Careers-Fenton (1.3 miles away).
+- The nearest community college to Sanford-Brown College-Fenton is Midwest Institute (1.4 miles away).

 - College Location Mi.
 Students

 - 225 students | 1.40 Mi964 South Highway Drive